Vegan lemon curd -a sweet, creamy, intensely lemony spread that is totally vegan and ready in under ten minutes!

 - 60 ml (1/4 cup) unsweetened almond milk (or soya milk)

-Pour the hot lemon curd into a couple of clean (preferably sterilized) jars.
+- Pour the hot lemon curd into a couple of clean (preferably sterilized) jars.
 Seal them and place in the fridge overnight to set before serving.
 Store in the refrigerator and use within a couple of weeks.
+You may find that after a few days the curd may separate a little, this is fine, just give it a good stir.

 I originally made this vegan lemon curd for DIYs, check them out for some awesome craft and recipe ideas.